emma-bell/Microbial_MetaOmics/08_Data_visualisation.md

 `mkdir 08_Visualisation`

-In R Studio I'm looking at the taxonomy of my MAGs in the table we created called **`gtdb_tax`**.
-Looking at the table I'm interested in the genus "SURF-10".
-In the data I'm using in this example the genomes came from deep groundwater in Finland.
+Looking at the MAG taxonomy table we created called **`gtdb_tax`**, I'm interested in the genus "SURF-10".
+In the example I'm using, the genomes came from deep groundwater in Finland.
 I follow subsurface research so I recognise that "SURF" probably means the genus name came from a genome from the Sanford Underground Research facility.
-I'd like to know a bit more and see if our SURF-10 MAGs are closely related.
+I'd like to know a bit more about the SURF-10 genus.

 From your dataset you can choose any MAG/taxonomy you want, at any taxonomic level.